 Miso Soup - One of the lightest, most flavorful soups you'll taste.
 If you're making the required dashi stock from scratch, you may want to prepare it in advance.

 Cucumber and Daikon Salad - A refreshing accompaniment to your meal.

 Temaki Zushi - Hand rolled sushi.
 A simple way to let everyone try their hand at making sushi.
-As Setsuko Yoshizuka (About's Guide to Japanese Cuisine) suggests there are many options for fillings including cucumber, raw tuna, avocado, crabmeat, scallops and more.
+As Setsuko Yoshizuka (Expert at Japanese Cuisine) suggests there are many options for fillings including cucumber, raw tuna, avocado, crabmeat, scallops and more.